-- 1. Virtual Job Fairs will be held in the second semester of each year.
-Unit members who apply for positions on MCPS Careers and are selected for an interview will be provided access to interview appointments with the school staff where they are seeking a transfer.
-All unit members eligible for transfer may participate in the Job Fairs.
+- 1. Open Job Fairs will be held in the second semester of each year.
+At this time, the unit members will be provided access to interview appointments with the school staff where they are seeking a transfer.
+Priority placement teachers, part-time teachers seeking full-time positions, and full-time teachers seeking part-time positions will be invited to participate in the Job Fairs.
 The Job Fairs are reserved for internal unit members only, whose assignments are determined by principal selection.
 Those whose positions are not selected by principals (speech pathologists, occupational therapists, and others) should continue to work with immediate supervisors to seek a transfer. - 2.
-A minimum of three Job Fairs will be held: two (2) elementary and one secondary.
-No job fair will be held concurrent with another job fair.
-All Job Fairs will be completed at least three (3) weeks prior to the close of the initial voluntary transfer season.
-Each school will participate in one Job Fair unless there are no vacancies.
-All schools participating in the Job Fairs will have adequate staff to conduct interviews.
-Schools will post their vacancies on MCPS Careers and unit members can apply to specific vacancies or to schools at which they are interested in working. - 3.
+A minimum of four Job Fairs will be held: two elementary, one middle, and one high.
+All Job Fairs will be completed at least three weeks prior to the close of the initial voluntary transfer season.
+Each school will participate in one Job Fair.
+All schools will participate in the Job Fairs with adequate staff to conduct interviews.
+Schools will post their vacancies on MCPS Careers and unit members can apply to specific vacancies or to schools at which they are interested in working.

 Schools may accept interview requests from all levels and subjects.
 Unit members will make appointments during the week before the Fairs by applying through MCPS Careers.
-Appointments may not be requested prior to the announced date before the Fair and interviews may not be conducted prior to the Job Fair, save those designated as high impact schools.
-Interviews will occur at the Job Fair at twenty (20) to thirty (30) minute intervals.
+Appointments may not be requested prior to the announced date before the Fair and interviews may not be conducted prior to the Job Fair, save those designated high impact schools.
+Interviews will occur at the Job Fair at 20- to 30-minute intervals.
 Interviews will not be limited to projected vacancies.
-The process for application and interviews for new schools will be advertised and conducted prior to March of the year in which the school opens. - 4.
-Unit members who are unable to secure an interview or attend the Job Fairs can apply through MCPS Careers for schools to which they would like to transfer.
-Principals are encouraged to interview at times other than the Job Fairs but are not required to do so. - 5.
-If a staff member is assigned to multiple locations and requests a transfer from one location; that request will not impact the other schools in their assignment. - 6.
-Transfers will be allowed during this first voluntary transfer window across certification areas and school levels, except in previously identified "tight" fields where such transfers will not be approved until all priority placements in that certification area have been cleared.
-OHRD and MCEA will meet prior to the transfer season to review the data on Priority Placements and vacancies to jointly identify "tight" fields. - 7.
-The voluntary transfer process will close temporarily at the end of the business day three weeks after the last Job Fair and will reopen following completion of comparable priority placements. - 8.
-Positions for Special Education Teacher and School Psychologist vacancies may be posted up to one (1) week (seven calendar days) in advance of the opening of the transfer window and interested unit members may apply during that week.
-After the early window period has lapsed, MCPS may open Special Education Teacher and School Psychologist vacancies to external candidates, provided that there are sufficient vacancies to ensure all unit members on the priority placement list will be able to be placed in a position consistent with their qualifications.
+The process for application and interviews for new schools will be advertised and conducted prior to March of the year in which the school opens.

+- Unit members who are unable to secure an interview or attend the Job Fairs can apply through MCPS Careers for schools to which they would like to transfer.
+Principals are encouraged to interview at times other than the Job Fairs, but are not required to do so. - 4.
+The Office of Human Resources and Development will publish an annual web page describing transfer procedures, including timelines and telephone numbers to contact for information before the end of February each year. - 5.
+If a staff member is assigned to multiple locations and requests a transfer from one location; that request will not impact the other schools in their assignment. - C. Transfers will be allowed during this first voluntary transfer window across certification areas and school levels, except in previously identified "tight" fields where such transfers will not be approved until all priority placements in that certification area have been cleared.
+Human Resources and MCEA will meet prior to the transfer season to review the data on Priority Placements and vacancies to jointly identify "tight" fields.

+The voluntary transfer process will close temporarily at the end of the business day three weeks after the last Job Fair and will reopen following completion of comparable priority placements.

+D. Posting of Vacancies

+It is in the best interest of the school system and unit members that all vacancies be posted during the transfer season.
+Administrators shall post all vacancies on MCPS Careers within 48 hours of approval to seek candidates for the open position.
+The posting of vacancies will be monitored for accuracy by the OTLS and the Office of Human Resources and Development.
+Positions that have been filled should be closed within 48 hours on MCPS Careers.

-C. Twelve-month Job Postings or Teacher Leadership Positions
+E. Twelve-month Job Postings